-The Taronga Zoomobile is currently operating with a temporary amended Zoomobile program.
+The Taronga Zoomobile is currently not operating.

 Spark the curiosity of your students by bringing them nose to nose with some of our country's most stunning wildlife with a Zoomobile incursion.
 You will be able to meet, learn about and interact with native animals, and be encouraged to take positive action for wildlife.

 Book one of the following Taronga Zoomobile workshops for your school.

 Engage your students in an intimate session, meeting fascinating native Australian animals.
 Learn about roles of wildlife in the environment and their unique features that help them survive.

 Experiencing an animal encounter can support children in building all-important senses of connection, empathy and caring.
 This can lead to positive classroom relationships, social-emotional development and a care for the environment and nature – a fantastic way to bring the class together!

 Aligned with curriculum

 A Taronga Zoomobile incursion is delivered by one of our qualified and experienced educators and is aligned to the NSW Syllabus for the Australian Curriculum.
 With workshops available to suit school students of all ages, everyone will benefit from a visit by the Zoomobile.